yochaigal/newschoolrevolution/_posts/2020-01-19-what-is-the-nsr-part-1.md

 What I found so inspiring about his post was how accurately Shane had described the exact play style I enjoy the most (particularly in the last few years).
 I don't think I was alone in this reaction, either; it seems he hit the nail on the head for a lot of other folks as well!
 In this series of posts, I hope to expand upon Shane's initial framework a bit, starting with what a Weird Setting means to me. **Any distortions of his original ideas are entirely mine.**

 ## The Weird
 Let's break this down a bit, starting with the shared properties of NSR games.
-I think we all already know what having _a GM_ means, so let's move right along to _a Weird Setting_.
+For this series, I'm not going to expound on the NSR properties in any particular order; as such, I've decided to start with _a Weird Setting_!

 You may already be familiar with [Weird Fiction](https://en.wikipedia.org/wiki/Weird_fiction) as a literary movement; authors such as  H.P.
 Lovecraft, China Mieville, Jeff Vandermeer, Caitlín R. Kiernan, Clark Ashton Smith, James Triptee, Jr, Mark Z. Danielewski, Tanith Lee, and so on.